cfiorentini/intuitRIL/README.md

-The examples in directory `examples`  have be obtained by running the following command lines from the directory `test` (if you run the prover from another directory, you have to specify the full path of the input files `.p`):
+The examples in the directory `examples`  have be obtained by running the following command lines from the directory `test` (if you run the prover from another directory, you have to specify the full path of the input files `.p`):

 ```console